bobby-waitung-lo/codingTask_NLP_sentiment_analysis/README.md

 Please download amazon_product_reviews.csv and sentiment_analysis.py in the same directry.

+## Preperation:

+Install Python library pandas, spacy and spacytextblob by entering the following commands in the terminal

+pip install pandas
+pip install spacy
+pip install spacytextblob

+Download additional data for TextBlob by entering the following command in the terminal

+Python -m textblob.download_corpora

 Then, run the program sentiment_analysis.py

-1. A description of the dataset used
+### 1. A description of the dataset used

 The dataset used is a list of over 34,000 consumer reviews for Amazon products like the Kindle, Fire TV Stick, and more provided by Datafiniti's Product Database.
 The